wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP1.md

 <sub>Icons taken from http://www.flaticon.com/</sub>

+<sub>Thanks to Amina Echchiki for proofreading and testing</sub>

 <!--
-## TO DO: how to implement code folding/hiding?
-          easiest is probably to have 2 versions, one with code, one without or change file names to generic file names
+* TO DO: how to implement code folding/hiding?
+Easiest is probably to have 2 versions, one with code, one without...
+Or change file names to generic file names?

 * TO DO: prepare short presentation of:
   * kallisto.
 Fast + accurate: game changer